Mixtera: A Data Plane for Foundation Model Training: Background

 \subsubsection{Adaptive Data Optimization}

 Adaptive Data Optimization (ADO) is a dynamic mixing algorithm that adjusts the data mixture during training based on the model's learning progress on each domain~\cite{Jiang2024ADO}.
-The key idea is to prioritize domains where the model shows rapid improvement while considering how much each domain contributes to its own progress.
+The key idea is to prioritize domains where the model shows rapid improvement while considering how much each domain benefits from its own samples.
 ADO uses neural scaling laws to model how the loss $L_k$ of each domain $k$ decreases with the number of training samples $n$.
 To this end, it fits a power law $\hat{L}_k(n) = \varepsilon_k + \beta_k n^{-\alpha_k}$ \emph{for each domain}.
 Here, $\varepsilon_k$ represents the irreducible loss of the domain, $\beta_k$ is a scaling factor, and $\alpha_k$ determines how quickly the loss decreases.
 The parameters are re-fitted during training.
 The algorithm combines two components to determine the mixture weights.
 First, it estimates the learning speed for each domain using the derivative of the scaling law.
 Second, ADO maintains a credit assignment score $\lambda_k(t)$ that indicates how much each domain contributes to its own progress, based on its recent sampling frequency.
 These components are combined with a prior (initial) distribution $\mu_k$ to compute an intermediate preference distribution $\rho_k(t)$.
 To ensure stability, the final distribution $\pi_k(t)$ is then computed as a weighted average between $\rho_k(t)$ and $\pi_k(t)$'s temporal average.
 Additionally, ADO enforces a minimum sampling probability for each domain.
-For more details, we refer to Jiang et al.~\cite{Jiang2024ADO}.